TannerPerrien/meethue.co/_products/philips-hue-bloom.md

 title: Philips Hue Bloom
 excerpt: An award-winning lamp designed to create indirect ambient lighting, Philips Hue bloom stunningly projects beautiful colors and it blends in with any interior.
+  The Bloom is easy to conceal while maintaining its ability to highlight a section of living space.
+This is compatible with the Hue Bridge and other Hue lights.
 ---